trex159/SIH/README.md

 # SIH
-stylish search-file, useses brave.com to search, only style is else
+stylish search-file (Hackerstyle!), useses brave.com to search, only style is else